-Section I. General Food Laws:
+Section I: Food Laws

 As there is very little local agricultural production, Singapore is highly dependent on imports for its food requirements.
 As a result, Singapore's food laws, policies and enforcement practices are decidedly focused on ensuring consistent foreign supply of safe food and agricultural products for the country.
 While trade contacts report Singapore can be very strict on sanitary and phytosanitary issues, the country maintains a generally liberal and open trade system.
-Singapore does not impose quotas and tariffs on imported food and agricultural products (except tobacco and alcoholic beverages).
+In general, Singapore does not impose quotas and tariffs on imported food and agricultural products (except tobacco and alcoholic beverages).

-The Agri-Food and Veterinary Authority (AVA) is currently the national authority responsible for food and agriculture matters in Singapore but it will cease to exist in April 2019.
-A new government agency called the Singapore Food Agency (SFA) is scheduled to take over all food-related regulatory responsibilities from AVA directly after its closure.
-A National Center for Food Science (NCFS) will be established under SFA to consolidate the food laboratory capabilities of AVA and all of AVA's animal related functions (including animal and wildlife management) will transfer to the National Parks Board (NParks) under the Ministry of National Development (MND).
-Trade contacts report they are optimistic SFA will adopt AVA's science-based risk analysis and management approach based on international standards such as Codex and OIE.
+The Singapore Food Agency (SFA), a statutory board under the Ministry of the Environment and Water Resources, took over all food-related regulatory responsibilities from the defunct Agri-Food and Veterinary Authority (AVA) in April 2019.
+At the same time, a National Center for Food Science (NCFS) was established under SFA to consolidate the food laboratory capabilities of AVA.
+All of AVA's animal related functions (including animal and wildlife management) have been transferred to the Animal and Veterinary Service (AVS) of the National Parks Board (NParks), under the Ministry of National

-Legislations
+Development (MND).
+Trade contacts report that, to date, SFA has adopted AVA's science-based risk analysis and management approach based on international standards such as those under Codex Alimentarius and the World Organization for Animal Health (OIE).

+Legislation

-AVA administers nine statutes, including the Agri-Food and Veterinary Authority Act, the Animals and Birds Act, the Control of Plants Act, the Endangered Species (Import and Export) Act, the Feeding Stuffs Act, the Fisheries Act, the Sale of Food Act, the Wholesome Meat and Fish Act, the Wild Animals and Birds Act, and all respective subsidiary legislations.
-All imported and locally produced food, beverages and agricultural products are governed by AVA's laws and regulations.
-Trade contacts report they do not anticipate any major changes to these legislations with the establishment of the SFA in 2019.
+SFA administers several statutes, including the Singapore Food Agency Act of 2019 (Act 11 of 2019, which was enacted to establish the SFA), the Feeding Stuffs Act (Chapter 105), the Fisheries Act

+(Chapter 111), the Sale of Food Act (Chapter 283), the Wholesome Meat and Fish Act (Chapter 349A), the Environmental Public Health Act, and the Infectious Disease Act and all respective subsidiary legislation.
+All imported and locally produced food, beverages, and agricultural products are governed by SFA's laws and regulations.

-Perhaps the most important AVA statute for U.S. exporters is the Sale of Food Act (Chapter 283) which empowers AVA to regulate imported and locally produced food to ensure it is safe and suitable for human consumption.
-The Sale of Food Act's subsidiary legislations includes the following:
+Perhaps the most important statute for U.S. exporters is the Sale of Food Act (Chapter 283) which ensures that "food for sale is safe and suitable for human consumption and to promote public health, for ensuring the provision of information relating to food to enable consumers to make informed choices and for preventing misleading conduct in connection with the sale of food".
+The Sale of Food Act's subsidiary legislation includes the following:

-- Food Regulations (regulations under the Sale of Food Act) - Sale of Food (Amendment) Act 2017 (Commencement) Notification 2018 - Sale of Food (Appeal to Minister Prescribed Period) Regulations 2018 - Sale of Food (Composition of Offences) (Amendment) Regulations 2018 - Sale of Food (Food Establishments) (Amendment) Regulations 2018 - Sale of Food (Fees) (Amendment) Regulations 2018 - Sale of Food (Exemption for Non-Retail Food Business) Order 2018
+- Food Regulations (regulations under the Sale of Food Act) - Sale of Food (Appeal to Minister Prescribed Period) Regulations 2018 - Sale of Food (Composition of Offences) Regulations - Sale of Food (Fees) Regulations - Sale of Food (Non-Retail Food Business) Regulations - Sale of Food (Exemption for Non-Retail Food Business) Order 2018

 Within the Sale of Food Act, the Food Regulations provide detailed information on Singapore's guidelines governing imported food and agricultural products.
-All imported and locally produced food, beverage and edible agricultural products (including food ingredients) are required to adhere with the prevailing requirements in these statutes.
+All imported and locally produced food, beverage, and edible agricultural products (including food ingredients) are required to adhere with the prevailing requirements in these statutes.